aicpslab/certified-data-driven-feedback-sim/README.md

 # certified-data-driven-feedback-sim

-This repository provides simulation and evaluation code for the numerical study of **certified data-driven feedback synthesis under hard constraints**.
+This repository provides the simulation and evaluation artifacts for the numerical study of **certified data-driven feedback synthesis under hard constraints**.

 The proposed controller separates control admissibility from behavior realization.
 A **certified set-valued feedback map** returns a finite set of admissible control candidates at the current operating condition, and a **single-valued feedback law** combines these candidates to determine the applied control input.
 Hard-constraint feasibility is therefore built into the feedback structure.